 - No child shall go more than 4 hours without a meal or snack being provided. - Children are encouraged to self-feed to the extent that they have the skills.
-Children are encouraged, but not forced to eat a variety of foods. - Round, firm foods that pose a choking hazard for children less than 4 years of age are not permitted unless modified.
-These foods include hot dogs, whole grapes, popcorn, and hard candy.
+Children are encouraged, but not forced to eat a variety of foods. - Round, firm foods that pose a choking hazard for children less than 4 years of age are not permitted.
+These foods include hot dogs, whole grapes, peanuts, popcorn, thickly spread peanut butter and hard candy.